Tier 2 Canada Research Chair - Integrative Bioscience

 BSc.
 (Hon) Genetics (University of Manitoba, Winnipeg, MB)

-Sasha is a recent graduate with a Bachelor of Science (Honours) in Genetics from the University of Manitoba in Winnipeg, Manitoba.
+Sasha graduated with a Bachelor of Science (Honours) in Genetics from the University of Manitoba in Winnipeg, Manitoba, with prior medical training in Ukraine.
 Throughout her undergraduate journey, she had an opportunity to participate in several studies as a summer student and during her honours project.
 The latest focused on the intricate connection between mTOR and protein translation with MeCP2 using a mouse model for Rett Syndrome.
 With a foundation in some essential laboratory techniques, Sasha hopes to contribute meaningfully to Dr. Armstrong and Dr. Santer's research works.
-At the same time, she looks forward to expanding her repertoire of techniques and deepening her understanding of Inflammatory Bowel Disease (IBD), the impact of fibre on IBD, and the link between IFN-lambda and IBD.
+At the same time, she continues to expand her repertoire of techniques and deepening her understanding of Inflammatory Bowel Disease (IBD), the impact of fibre on IBD, and the link between IFN-lambda and IBD.

 BSc.
 Biology Mj, Psychology Mn (Hollins University, United States of America)